-Depending on the type of test and the score in the theoretical and practical tests, participants will be awarded the corresponding qualification, from 1 to 4 Stars.

-In the theoretical exam, all seminar participants are tested in the following topics: General, Ranking, Running Competitions, Safety, Judging and Calculation, Scorers and judges will be additionally evaluated on their specific knowledge.

-Assistants do not have to take part in the practical exams.
-Other participants can take part in either one or both practical exams for scoring and/or judging.

-In the practical scoring exam, the participants will be tested using the scoring software and creating start lists and results.

-In the practical judging exam, the participants are tested in judging a heat of a competition or on a video.

-Organisation of International Officials seminars is up to the CWWC.
-National Federations can grant levels up to ***(3 Stars).
-Higher levels are the responsibility of CWWC.
-National Federations are invited to contact the CWWC to ask for support to organise Nationals or International Seminars.
+It is up to the National Federations to educate National Officials.
+National Federations are invited to contact CWWC to ask for support to organise National or International Seminars.

+International Officials are educated and granted levels in the following categories:

+Competition Manager / Scorer, Judge and Seminar Instructor.

+Competition Managers / Scorers 1-3 Stars have to pass the theoretical and scoring program exam.
+4 Stars qualification is granted by a senior Official upon assessment at an event.

+Competition Managers can act at events as: Technical Delegate, Competition Manager, (Chief) Scorer and Dock Marshall.

+Judges have to pass theoretical and practical exams to acquire 1-4 Stars.

+Judges can act at event as: Judge and Dock Marshall.

+To act as a Chief Judge at an international event, one has to pass both CM and judging exam.

+All 4 star International Officials can apply to become seminar instructors.

 Progress can be made only one level at a time.
 In certain cases for outstanding candidates, one more level can be achieved.
+All International Officials have to officiate at minimum one International event before making further progress.

-Reducing levels- for **** Officials: IF in the past two seasons, a **** Official has not officiated at one International event, or a National Championship, or hasn’t passed the official exam for the appropriate level, his level is reduced by one.
+Reducing levels- for **** Officials (International 1-4 Star): If in the past two seasons, an Official has not officiated at one International event, or a National Championship, or hasn’t passed the official exam for the appropriate level, his level is reduced by one.

 Reducing levels - for ***** Officials: A 5 star Official will be reduced to 4 star by the decision of the CWWC or when he hasn’t officiated at five international events or national championships in the last two years, or wasn´t appointed again by the CWWC.